sonic-net/SONiC/doc/sonic-vrf-hld-v0.6.md

 - Monitoring app-VRF-table, using sai_create_virtual_router_fn or
 sai_remove_virtual_router_fn defined in saivirtualrouter.h to track (VR, VRF) creation/deletion and save (vrf_name, vrf-vid) pairs.
-- When vrforch receives vrf-delete event for a given VRF, this VRF object will be deleted after routes,neighbors and rif interfaces related this VRF are removed.
+- When vrforch receives vrf-delete event for a given VRF, this VRF object should be deleted after routes and router interfaces related this VRF are removed.
+Neigh object related VRF is implicit guaranteed by router interface object related VRF.

 ### intfsorch changes

+According to proposal 1 the following is changed:

 - add vrforch as a member of intfsorch
-- intfsorch monitors interface tables.
+- intfsorch monitors app-intf-table and app-intf-prefix-table.
+  - When app-intf-table change
-  - When app-intf-table change, create/delete router interface with vrf attribute , retrieving VRF object ID from vrforch? updating the refcnt of vrforch.
+    - bind to vrf event: create router interface with vrf attribute and increase refcnt of vrforch.
+    - unbind from vrf event: wait until all ip addresses on interface is removed, then remove router interface with vrf attribute, decreasing refcnt of vrforch
+  - When app-intf-prefix-table change
+    - add ip address event: wait until route interface is created ,then set ip address on existing router interface.
-  - When app-intf-prefix-table change, set/unset ip address on existing router interface.
+    - del ip address event: unset ip address on existing router interface.

+According to proposal 2 the following is changed:

+- add vrforch as a member of intfsorch
+- intfsorch monitors app-intf-table and app-intf-vrf-prefix-table.
+  - When app-intf-table change
+    - bind to vrf event: if router interface is not existed, create router interface with vrf attribute and increase refcnt of vrforch.
+    - unbind from vrf event: wait until all ip addresses on interface is removed, then remove router interface with vrf attribute and decrease refcnt of vrforch
+  - When app-intf-vrf-prefix-table change.
-  - seting ip address on rif should be done after router interface is created.
-Deleting router interface should be executed until all ip address on rif have been deleted.
+    - add ip address event: If router interface is not existed , create router interface with vrf attribute and increase refcnt of vrforch.
+Then set ip address on existing router interface.
+    - del ip address event: unset ip address on existing router interface.
+If all ip addresses is removed from interface and vrf_name is global vrf, remove router interface.

 ### routeorch changes

-- Adding vrforch as a member of routeorch
+- Add vrforch as a member of routeorch
 - Once app-route-table has new udpate, get VRF object ID from vrforch by vrf_name.
 - Nexthop key is changed to ``(ipaddress, intf_name)`` pair from ``ipaddress``.
 - The key of Nexthop group is the set of nexthop key.
 - The value of routetable is changed to the set of ``(ipaddress, intf_name)`` pair from ``ipaddresses``
-- Expanding single routetable to mutiple routetables with vrf-key
+- Expand single routetable to mutiple routetables with vrf ID as the key
+- update refcnt of vrforch

 ### neighorch changes